Refunds of contributions

 When someone pays a pension contribution, they have a ‘cooling off’ period of 30 days during which they can cancel the contract and have the contribution returned.
 The contract is then treated as if it had never existed.
 This right exists only at the start of the contract, whether the first contribution is a single or a regular contribution - it doesn’t apply to every regular contribution paid, although some providers apply cancellation rights to every single contribution.

-Tax relief on individual contributions is limited to the higher of £3,600 each tax year or 100% of earnings.
+Tax relief on personal contributions is limited to the higher of £3,600 each tax year or 100% of relevant UK earnings.

 You’d think that if HMRC allows refunds of contributions greater than earnings that they’d allow contributions to be returned if the annual allowance is exceeded.
 But you’d be wrong.